-• Theology 1 A/B and 2
+► Theology 1 and 2

 Theology 1 & 2 is designed to deepen and build on a foundation of the fundamentals of the Catholic Faith.
 The students will be led to further develop their Catholic worldview, centered on Jesus Christ and the plan of His salvation.
 In learning who Christ reveals Himself to be, the student will also continue to learn about the human person's call to union with the Trinity by grace and the holiness of life that results from cooperating with the grace given by Christ.
-Theology 1 is divided into a class for students who would benefit from a review of the fundamentals (A) and students who have previous knowledge of the Catholic faith (B).

-Kinesiology 1, 2 and 3 (Physical and Health Education)
+Kinesiology I, II and III (Physical and Health Education)